 CCSSC 201 Cross-Cultural Social Science: Palestine-Israel (3 SH)

-Immunizations and prescriptions may be obtained at the EMU Health Center by appointment.
+Immunizations and prescriptions may be obtained at EMU Health Services by appointment.

 Immunizations may also be obtained from your local health department or primary care provider.